Jam-png/KAPE-LINK/readme/README.md

 ## 📂 Program Structure
 <a id="program-structure"></a>

-The project consists of five separate Java files:
+The project consists of separate Java files:
 ```
  ├──src
     ├── Main.java         # Application entry point, handles login and menus